 Click on each heading below for more information.
 Don't see the answer you are looking for?
-Contact District Career Path Principal, Anne Roberts by email or phone 780-926-3706.
+Send us an email and we'll be happy to help!

 A Collegiate school is a public school that provides students with opportunities to take focused programming relating to a potential career path, begin a college level program, begin an apprenticeship or internship, and take dual credit courses.